rustzx/rustzx/README.md

 tape reader. `--128k` flag launches emulator in 128K mode.
 For loading tape just press `Enter`.

-If you have some audio troubles - use `--lattency` flag with bigger samples count.
+If you have some audio troubles - use `--latency` flag with bigger samples count.

 Use keys `F3 - F5` to set speed of emulation - this can be usefull when skipping some boring stuff.